Community Calendar for Dec. 14 and beyond | Robesonian

 Open Mic Night at 219 Elm7–9:30 p.m.m. each Thursday, at Legal Grounds Coffee Shop, 219 Elm presents Open Mic Night.
 Add your name to the “15 Minutes on Stage” roster in conjunction with special guests featured for your entertainment.
 Special guests rotate, but the log for getting your “15 Minutes on Stage” remains open. (some restrictions apply).
 Enjoy an evening out with the fun at 219 Elm on Thursday nights.

-Game Night – 219 Elm: Join the fu6at –9 p.m.m. each Tuesday Night at 219 Elm St., Lumberton, for Game Night at 219 Elm.
+Game Night – 219 Elm: Join the fun at – 9 p.m. each Tuesday Night at 219 Elm St., Lumberton, for Game Night at 219 Elm.
 Refreshments are available in the Legal Grounds Coffee shop.
 Bring your games, or select from the collection available in-house.
 Bring the family and enjoy an outing.

 Farmers Market: Ope3–6 p.m.m.
 On Wednesdays, the Robeson County Farmers Market showcases vegetables grown in Robeson County only.
 Local craft vendors are welcome as an addition to the MarMarketisit with the local farmers and get to know them.
 The market is open every Wednesday fro7 a.m.m. to noon on each Saturday or until the vendors sell out — through November.